Héctor Quiñones: Porto

 F.C.
-Penafiel (loan)
+Penafiel

 Hector went to newly promoted Penafiel for a one-season length loan for the 2014-15 season in Portugal.
 On 13 December 2014, Quiñones scored his first league goal for Penafiel in a 2-1 win over C.D.
 Nacional.

 International

 He was a member of the Colombia national under-17 football team that finished 4th place at the 2009 edition of the U-17 FIFA World Cup.
 After successful performance representing Colombia, he took part in the 2011 Toulon Tournament representing the Colombia national under-20 football team.
 He scored his first goal against Italy in a 1-1 draw, during the group stages and eventually won the Tournament with Colombia.